 And others, I do not.
 I don’t nail it even the tiniest bit.

 So as it was last time, we pulled into the farm with less than an hour to spare.
-This year, the earth beneath us wasn’t sealed with a sheer layer of ice, like crystallized sheets of mica, and the temperature was slightly more palatable.
+This year, the earth beneath us wasn’t sealed with a sheer film of ice, like crystallized sheets of mica, and the temperature was slightly more palatable.
 But the moon hung high over our heads, and I was reminded of that day, what had been our waning daylight and my increasing anxiety.
-My eldest, now a teenager, taller than I and with a mouth full of braces, carried the saw while my littlest, suddenly soaring in height, lithe like a gazelle, zigzagged her way deep into the fields of trees.
+My eldest, now a teenager, taller than me and with a mouth full of braces, carried the saw while my littlest, suddenly soaring in height, lithe like a gazelle, zigzagged her way deep into the fields of trees.

 “This!
 This is the one,” she shouted, arriving at a steep and lush fir, already casting her gaze down the next line of balsams.

 This happened ten more times, as we found ourselves football field deep.
 I looked back toward the car, which was now far from view, and recalled — with a smile — the absurdity of our voyage last time.